TehShrike/abstract-state-router/readme.md

 `canLeaveState` is an optional function that takes two arguments: the state's domApi, and an object with the `name` and `parameters` of the state that the user is attempting to navigate to.
 It can return either a boolean, or a promise that resolves to a boolean.
 If `canLeaveState` returns `false`, navigation from the current state will be prevented.
 If the function returns `true` the state change will continue.

-### resolve(data, parameters, callback(err, content).redirect(stateName, [stateParameters]))
+### resolve(data, parameters)

 `data` is the data object you passed to the addState call.  `parameters` is an object containing the parameters that were parsed out of the route and the query string.

 #### Returning values

-Your `resolve` function can either return a promise, or call the callback.

-Properties on the returned object will be set as attributes on the state's component.
+Your `resolve` function must return a promise.
+Properties on the resolved object will be set as attributes on the state's component.

 ```js
 async function resolve(data, parameters) {